Search

 Evaluating Sources – How to write an Annotated Bibliography

-High Schoolers may apply additional criteria to evaluate their sources of information as summarized by CARRDSS or CRAP or SPACE or SOAPS or RAVEN.
+High Schoolers may apply additional criteria to evaluate their sources of information as summarized by CARRDSS or CRAAP or SPACE or SOAPS or RAVEN.
 Students are invited to use NoodleTools to generate citations and record annotations that they can “turn on’ or ‘turn off” when their bibliography is exported for printing or placement in Google Docs.)

 Middle Schoolers and 9th graders can apply the guidance below in their source evaluations.